-- Probation Assigned to students who are within one term of meeting SAP standards.
-Students, who have appealed and are approved, and placed on probation, and are eligible for Title IV funds, must meet SAP standards at the end of the subsequent payment period. - 2.
-Academic Plans Are developed for students that, if followed, will ensure the students are able to meet SAP standards by a specific time period.
+Probation - Assigned to students who are within one term of meeting SAP standards.
+Students, who have appealed and are approved, and placed on probation, and are eligible for Title IV funds, must meet SAP standards at the end of the subsequent payment period.

+2. Academic Plans - Are developed for students that, if followed, will ensure the students are able to meet SAP standards by a specific time period.
 Plans are created to address students who are affected by GPA, rate of completion, or both.
 Students who agree and continue to meet plan requirements are eligible for Title IV funds.
 If at any time while on the plan, the students do not meet the conditions at the end of a payment period, they return to the termination status (ineligible status).

-Students who are approved and recommended for academic plans are notified via email and/or mail to come in and review plan conditions.
+Students who are approved and recommended for academic plans are notified via email to come in and review plan conditions and sign plan agreement.

 - a.
 GPA Plans To qualify, students must have a completion rate of 67% and have a cumulative GPA less than a 2.00.
 This plan is structured to assist students with raising their cumulative GPA to a minimum of a 2.00 while maintaining their completion rate of 67%. - b.
 Pace Plans To qualify, students must have a minimum cumulative GPA of 2.00 and have a completion rate less than 67%.
 This plan is structured to assist students with raising their completion rate while maintaining a cumulative GPA of 2.00. - c.
 Pace/GPA Plans To qualify, students must have a completion rate less than 67% and a cumulative GPA less than 2.00.
-This plan is structured to assist students with raising their completion rate and cumulative GPA of 2.00 to meet SAP standards.
+This plan is structured to assist students with raising their completion rate and cumulative GPA of 2.00 to meet SAP standards. - d.
+Customized Plans In rare cases the committee may assign a customized plan to a student.
+This plan is structured to assist students with raising their completion rate and GPA, or extending beyond the 150 maximum timeframe.